scholarslab/Geoloader/README.md

 # Load a Shapefile to Solr:
 Geoloader::ShapefileSolrLoader.new("/path/to/file", "workspace", {:solr => "metadata"}).load

+# Load a Geotiff or Shapefile to Geonetwork:
+Geoloader::GeonetworkLoader.new("/path/to/file", "workspace", {:solr => "metadata"}).load

 # Or use any of the loader classes as a Resque job:
 Resque.enqueue(Geoloader::GeotiffSolrLoader, "/path/to/file", "workspace", {:solr => "metadata"})